Crestview, New Mexico

 Crestview is a census-designated place (CDP) in McKinley County, New Mexico, United States.
-It was first listed as a CDP prior to the 2020 census.
+As of the 2020 census, it had a population of 279.

+Geography

 The community is in the western part of the county, bordered to the north by Williams Acres.
 Interstate 40 forms the northern border of the Crestview CDP, with the closest access one mile to the east at Exit 16 (NM 118) in Gallup.

-The CDP drains to Twin Buttes Wash, a north-flowing tributary of the Puerco River, part of the Little Colorado River watershed.
+According to the U.S. Census Bureau, the CDP has an area of 1.3 sqmi, all land.
+The community drains to Twin Buttes Wash, a north-flowing tributary of the Puerco River, part of the Little Colorado River watershed.

 Demographics

+Crestview was first listed as a CDP prior to the 2020 census.

 Education

 It is in Gallup-McKinley County Public Schools.

 Zoned schools are: Stagecoach Elementary School, Chief Manualito Middle School, and Gallup High School.